 One of the most frustrating printer problems is unwanted marks on your print jobs.
 These marks can take many forms, including faint lines, small spots, and smudges.
 If you’re noticing unwanted marks on your prints, there are a few steps you should take.

-- If you find smudges or marks on the glass above the copy reader, you should first try cleaning it with a gentle glass cleaner and a soft microfiber cloth.
+- Try cleaning smudges or marks on the glass above the copy reader cleaning it with a gentle glass cleaner and a soft microfiber cloth.
 Never use paper towels or regular cleaning cloths because they can scratch or mark the glass.

 - If there are marks on every printed page, there could be a problem with your print drum, developer, or paper feeder.
 This isn’t a problem you should attempt to fix yourself – instead, call technical support or schedule an appointment with a print technician.